 It’s no secret that modern technology is a driving force in contemporary education.
-The impact of cloud computing in education is evident.
-From improved accessibility, reduced costs and increased collaboration, the cloud is a source of good for both educators and students.
-Moreover, all students, whether they’re first grade or doctoral candidates, can benefit from innovations in cloud computing.
+The impact of cloud computing in education is evident, especially since the beginning of the pandemic.
+From improved accessibility, reduced costs, and increased collaboration, the cloud is a source of good for both educators and students.
+Moreover, all students, no matter whether they’re first grade or doctoral candidates, can benefit from innovations in cloud computing.

 In overall areas of education and its institutions, the market size of cloud computing is estimated to grow from USD 8.13 billion in 2016 to USD 25.36 billion by 2021.
 Cloud computing in higher education specifically is only expected to grow further, in fact, the expected CAGR is 25.4% by 2027.
-The urge of remote learning among students is said to give a major boost to the revenue of cloud computing as well.
+The need for remote learning precipitated by the pandemic is said to give a major boost to the revenue of cloud computing as well.
 By the year 2027, the revenue share is expected to grow up to US$ 53,487.89 million!
-This hike is due to large-scale adoption of cloud computing and some factors that are driving this growth are ease of access, scalability, resource availability and intellectual stimulation for all.
-Deep dive into these forces below and learn about how cloud computing is changing the landscape of education.
+This hike is due to the large-scale adoption of cloud computing and some factors that are driving this growth are ease of access, scalability, resource availability, and intellectual stimulation for all.
+Let us now take a deep dive and learn about how cloud computing benefits and is changing the landscape of education.

 Improved Accessibility For Everyone

 Student accessibility services work to ensure that the needs of all students are met.
 When it comes to students who may have difficulty with mobility or obligations outside of school it may be difficult to attend lectures.
 The truth is, students are not always able to physically get to class.
+Many institutions have also adopted full or partial remote learning as the norm.
 The rise of eLearning is changing accessibility for all students.
-Whether you have to pick your children up from daycare, sick on bedrest, or just unable to physically get to class, attending class has never been easier.
+Whether you have to pick your children up from daycare, are sick on bedrest, or are just unable to physically get to class, attending class has never been easier.

 It’s not only students who benefit from increased accessibility due to headway in cloud computing.
 Teachers are now able to save time in planning and implementing lesson plans.
 From locating research in an obscure academic journal to uploading their lessons onto the cloud for the next semester, the cloud can facilitate the role of educators.